 What Kind of Translation Agency Do You Need?

 The search for available translation agencies will yield no shortage of results.
 The language service market will grow to over $56 billion in value by 2021 to meet a rising need for global content.
-Just about every company—from app providers to e-commerce sites and online publication agencies—will eventually have to look internationally if they want to grow.
-Success in this global direction is going to depend on your ability to reinvent your offerings for a new market without losing what made you popular in the original one.
-That is where the search for an ideal translation agency comes in.
+Almost every company—from app providers to e-commerce sites and online publication agencies—will eventually have to look internationally to grow.
+Success in this global direction will depend on your ability to reinvent your offerings for a new market without losing what made you popular in the original.
+That is where the search for an ideal translation software localization agency comes in.

-Choosing the right provider is going to make all the difference, but most business leaders don’t even know where to start when it comes to creating localized content for a new market.
-If you want to grow your brand, you’re going to have to review the available providers carefully, along with their business models and the technology they rely on.
-The first step is evaluating your need for translation in a successful global launch.
+Choosing the right provider will make all the difference, but most business leaders don't even know where to start when creating localized content for a new market.
+If you want to grow your brand, you must review the available language service providers carefully, along with their business models and the technology they rely on.
+The first step is evaluating your translation needs in a successful global launch.

 Translation Business Models to Expect

 As demand for translation services grows, so does the complexity of business models.
-While there are virtually thousands of companies involved in this kind of service, all of them break down into several basic categories.
+While virtually thousands of companies are now involved in this kind of translation service, they all break down into several basic categories.

 Large Translation Company

 Large translation companies are typically a one-stop shop to allow for translation into many different languages.
-These companies do hundreds of millions of dollars worth of business per year and, as a result, have locations and personnel all over the world.
+These top translation companies do hundreds of millions of dollars worth of business annually and, as a result, have locations and personnel worldwide.

 - There is a wide breadth of services and solutions.

 - Teams are available from several time zones.